FAQs

 What are the criteria for admission into the PhD program in Clinical Investigation?

-- Applicants must currently hold a postdoctoral fellowship or junior faculty appointment within the Johns Hopkins Medical Institution
+1. Currently hold a postdoctoral fellowship or junior faculty appointment within JHMI

-- Applicants must have a letter of support from their SOM Division or Department Director stating that they will have funding (tuition and fellowship stipend or salary) for three years, and that they will have protected time.
+2. Must have a letter of support from their SOM Division or Department Director stating that they will have funding (tuition and fellowship stipend or salary) for three years, and that they will have protected time.
 The letter must specifically state, "I (we) understand that the GTPCI program requires at least three years of support for completion of coursework and thesis research.
-We will support Dr. XXX with a fellowship stipend or salary for three years, and protect his/her time so that full time is available for coursework the first year, and at least 80% time is available for research in the second and third program years.
+We will support Dr. XXX with a fellowship stipend or salary for three years, and protect his/her time so that full time (i.e., at least 80% of time inclusive of holiday and weekend clinical activities) is available for coursework the first year, and at least 80% time is available for research in the second and third program years.
 Tuition charges for the program will be handled by”... (indicate source of support, or applications pending)

 What are the criteria for admission into the MHS program in Clinical Investigation?

-Unlike the PhD program, applicants to the MHS program do not have to hold a current postdoctoral fellowship or junior faculty appointment within the JHU to apply.
-The MHS program is open to any individual with an advanced degree interested in clinical investigation.
+Unlike the PhD program, MHS applicants do not have to hold a current postdoctoral fellowship or junior faculty appointment within the JHMI to apply.
+The MHS program is open to any individual with an advanced medical degree interested in clinical investigation.

-For MHS applicants already matriculated in a JHU clinical postdoctoral program or JHU faculty, a letter from the Division or Departmental Director (or Training Program Director) must be provided indicating any financial support (stipend, tuition) being provided during the didactic year, and confirming protected time for one year of didactic training.
+For MHS applicants already matriculated in a JHU clinical postdoctoral program or JHU faculty, a letter from the Division or Departmental Director (or Training Program Director) must be provided indicating the financial support (stipend, tuition) to be provided during the didactic year, and confirming protected time (i.e., at least 80% of time inclusive of holiday and weekend clinical activities) for nine months of didactic training.

-For MHS applicants outside of the JHU institutions, a letter must be provided indicating financial support from the home organization or government, as GTPCI does not provide financial assistance for students.
+For MHS applicants outside of the JHMI institutions, a letter must be provided indicating financial support from the home organization or government, as GTPCI does not provide financial assistance for students.

 If I am not currently part of the Hopkins system, can I apply to the program?